elafarge/simd-benchmarking/README.md

 size of the input array.")

 As can be expected, the running time is proportional to the size of the input array.
-The performance ratios seem to converge around 2 for the vectorial implementation, 4 for the multithreaded version (which was to be expected since we have 4 cores.
-We can note that hyperthreading doesn't have a huge influence here).
-Finally with the multithreaded vectorial approach, we get a `x8.5` performance gain, which is quite nice.
+The performance ratios seem to converge around 3 for the vectorial implementation, and a little bit more than 3 for the multithreaded version.
+Finally with the multithreaded vectorial approach, we get a `x10` performance gain, which is quite nice.

 When the sought element is not in the array though, the performance factor for the multithreaded vectorial approach reaches 12.
 This can be explained by the fact that the gain from going vectorial is lost when an element is found.
-In addition to that the `realloc()` sometimes involves a copy of the whole result array in memory.
-Using linked lists instead of standard C arrays would probably have been a better choice, but the memory occupied by the result would have then been multiplied by 3.
+In addition to that the `realloc()` sometimes involves a copy of the whole result array in memory (`realloc()` is actually very well managed by the Linux kernel but still, it does take some time to run :) ).

 ## Questions about different aspects of the program